 Their wages, which are always paid in coin, at the end of each month, are divided among them by their agents…in proportion to the labor done by each person.
 These agents…furnish them their supplies of food, the value of which they deduct from their monthly pay.
 We have assurances from leading Chinese merchants that ...the [company] will be able to procure during the next year not less than 15,000 laborers.
 With this large force, the Company will be able to push on the work so as not only to complete it within the time required by the Acts of Congress, but so as to meet the public impatience.

-Although those railway recipes would be difficult to duplicate today, you can try this simple and simply delicious recipe for Lemon Sage Roasted Chicken from Bon Appetit.
+Although those railway recipes might be mighty difficult to find today, you can try this one for Lemon Sage Roasted Chicken from Bon Appetit.

 4 chicken breast halves with skin and bones